 Detane Side Effects

-Note: This document contains side effect information about benzocaine topical.
-Some of the dosage forms listed on this page may not apply to the brand name Detane.
+Note: This page contains information about the side effects of benzocaine topical.
+Some of the dosage forms included on this document may not apply to the brand name Detane.

 For the Consumer